usnistgov/SDNist/README.md

 This repository is being actively developed, and we welcome contributions.

-If you encounter a bug, (please create an issue)[https://github.com/usnistgov/SDNist/issues/new].
+If you encounter a bug, [please create an issue](https://github.com/usnistgov/SDNist/issues/new).

 Please feel free to create a Pull Request to help us correct bugs and other issues.